Jesús Montero: New York Yankees (2011)

-Montero became the first 21-year-old rookie to hit two home runs in one of his first five games since Manny Ramirez did in 1993.
+Montero became the first 21-year-old rookie to hit two home runs in one of his first five games since Manny Ramirez in 1993.
 Montero started his first game as a catcher against the Los Angeles Angels of Anaheim on September 11.
 Against the Red Sox on September 24, Montero fell a triple short of hitting for the cycle.
 Montero ended the year with a .328 batting average, which included four home runs and 28 RBIs in 18 games.

 Seattle Mariners (2012–2015)

 During the 2011–12 off season, the Yankees traded Montero with Héctor Noesí for Michael Pineda and José Campos.
-The Mariners had finished last in runs scored in the past two years, and their need for a right-handed power hitter led them to trade Pineda from their depth of top-tier pitching prospects.
+The Mariners had finished last in runs scored in the past two years and their need for a right-handed power hitter led them to trade Pineda from their depth of top-tier pitching prospects.
 Yankees' General Manager Brian Cashman said that Montero "may well be the best player I’ve ever traded".

 2012 season

 Baseball America ranked Montero as the sixth-best prospect in baseball before the 2012 season.
 Montero made the Mariners' Opening Day roster in 2012.
 During the season, the Mariners split his playing time between catcher and designated hitter, and he appeared in a total of 135 games.
 Despite the high expectations he established with the Yankees in 2011, he was not an MLB Rookie of the Year Award finalist.
-Montero finished the 2012 season with a .260 batting average, 15 home runs, and 62 RBIs.
+He finished the 2012 season with a .260 batting average, 15 home runs, and 62 RBIs.